 One area of training that’s often neglected, says Gallagher, and which has been the focus of a number of police lawsuits, is training aimed at off-duty behavior.
-He says that the public has grown to expect an off-duty officer to intervene, even if the intervention could make matters worse.
+He says that the public has grown to expect an off-duty officer to intervene, even if the intervention could make the matter worse.
 “We’re talking about the issue of officer safety…(even if) the chances of success are slight,” says Gallagher.

 He acknowledges that sometimes the officer wins, but adds that in many cases where the officer does get the drop on the perpetrators, officers responding to the scene can misinterpret what they find, resulting in officer-upon-officer shootings.
 “There’s more chance that we’ll be attending a police funeral than a medal ceremony.”

 His recommendation: Assess departmental tasks and the skills officers are expected to maintain.
 Determine what level of performance is acceptable.
 75 percent?
 95 percent?
-(Note: Gallagher readily admits this is a trick question; what chief or sheriff is going to settle for less than 100 percent?)
+(Note: Gallagher readily admits this is a trick question—what chief or sheriff is going to settle for less than 100 percent?)
 Then, train accordingly.